Nwalt1985/heni-challenge/README.md

 This service is a microservice that utilises AWS Lambda & API Gateway.
 It provides a GraphQL endpoint that can be queried to return data from https://api.harvardartmuseums.org/object API.

-The data conatins publicly accessable information on items classified as 'Prints', the data is ordered by rank in descending order, contains images and verified by the 'Best' standard.
+The data contains publicly accessible information on items classified as 'Prints', the data is ordered by rank in descending order, contains images and verified by the 'Best' standard.

 # Local development